cydiamy/Repo-1/package-data/README.md

 ### Changelog

 You can create a `changelogs` folder in your package's data folder, and fill it with `.txt` files for each version.
 If your package version is the same as one of the files, it'll be shown on the package depiction page as well for a quick glance.
 (Example: `package-data/applebetas.ios.tweak.notitinter/changelogs/1.0.0-8.txt`).

+### Known Issues

+Create an `issues.txt` file in that folder, which will be rendered with a bullet point for each new line.

 ### Screenshots